twonoise/Byte-oriented-HSL-to-RGB-conversion/README.md

 Note that precision of w3c color model itself is low, due to it uses range of only `101` for `S` & `L`.

+Both my `hsl2rgb` and `hsl2rgb_fast` are perfect candidates to be implemented with hardware, at display scaler IC, for future HSL display monitors.
+HSL on display cable is not have any disadvantage.
+Ask me if one need a 10-bit version for that.

 I hope the C code i provide, is self-explaining as much as possible, and can be useful.
 Please let me know if it can be made faster or better.

 [^1]: https://axonflux.com/handy-rgb-to-hsl-and-rgb-to-hsv-color-model-c